linzialessandro/Prime-Number-Theorem/README.md

 ### Historical Context

 - **1792-1793**: Carl Friedrich Gauss conjectured the asymptotic formula based on empirical observations
-- **1896**: Independent proofs by Hadamard and de la VallÃ©e Poussin using complex analysis
+- **1896**: Independent proofs by Hadamard and de la Vallée Poussin using complex analysis
-- **1949**: Elementary proofs (not using complex analysis) by Atle Selberg and Paul ErdÅ‘s
+- **1949**: Elementary proofs (not using complex analysis) by Atle Selberg and Paul Erdős
 - **1980**: Simplified proof by Donald J. Newman using basic complex analysis

 ### Improved Approximations